netbootxyz/build-pipelines/README.md

 These builds need to be able to be run daily and handle failure to retrieve the current external version for the releases.
 Meaning if they get a null response back the null version number should not allow a successful build as a protection from publishing empty/corrupt releases.

-The external version checks should be written in bash where possible and compatible with a base configured travis virtual build environment.
+The external version checks should be written in bash where possible and compatible with a base configured Github Actions build environment.
 This logic flow for this daily build process is as follows:
-* Travis cron job kicks off the build for the branch we have decided to run daily checks for a minor version change
+* Github Actions cron job kicks off the build for the branch we have decided to run daily checks for a minor version change
 * The external verison number is gotten and applied to the endpoints template in the repo
 * The current centralized endpoints template in our main development repo is pulled in and merged with the template from the local repo
 * If the file generated does not match the MD5 of the origional file downloaded then we continue the build process eventually publishing the new asset